xero-q/planflow-task/code/README.md

 ## Implemented functionalities

-- List/Creat boards
+- List/Create boards
 - View lists of cards
-- Create/Edit card
+- Create/Edit cards
 - See number of cards by list in a board
 - Ask AI recommendation for the board (it suggests improvements for the workflow and prioritized cards)